-The section of parking spaces in front of the apartment building which shares the property can be converted to porous parking to capture and infiltrate parking lot runoff and to reduce nearby flooding during large storm events.
-A preliminary soil assessment suggests that the soils have suitable drainage characteristics for green infrastructure.
+A section of parking spaces can be converted to porous pavement to capture and infiltrate stormwater runoff from the parking lot before it enters the nearby waterway.
+A preliminary soil assessment suggests that more soil testing would be required before determining the soil's suitability for green infrastructure.